About Crew Family Orchards

 More about the Crew family...

-In 1929, a boy named William Crew moved to America with his family from a poor coal miners' village in Wales.
-He grew up and joined the US Army.
-Nate's "Grampa" went to boot camp, got his US citizenship upon graduation in 1943, and shipped off to participate in World War II.
+In 1929, a boy named William (our "Grampa Crew") moved to America with his family from Tymbl, a tiny coal miners' village in Wales.
+He learned English, grew up and joined the US Army.
+He got his US citizenship upon graduation from boot camp in 1943, then shipped off to World War II.

 Grampa survived.
-A kind and generous soul, he lived a full life as an army chaplain and church minister.
-One of his six children was Nate's dad, Jack.
-Dad grew up and met Mom when they were both in the military, and they had six kids of their own.
+A kind and generous soul, he lived a full life as a chaplain and church minister.
+One of his six children was Nate's dad, Jack, who met Mom when they were both in the military, and they had six kids of their own.